GaraziLS/React-Apuntes/Apuntes/Styles in React/styles-react.md

 ## Custom fonts in React

 Bring fonts from google fonts into the index.html file (that file is in the static directory) and then copy the code into the scss file.
-Remember to remove everything from the base scss file.
+Remember to remove everything from the base scss file to avoid issues.